-At the APO, TA applicants within the MPA will have the opportunity to present on and answer questions pertaining to their proposed projects at the APO's January Active Transportation Advisory Committee (ATAC) meeting.
-ATAC members will be given the opportunity to discuss and ultimately recommend the assignment of regional priority points for proposed TA projects to the APO's Technical Advisory Committee (TAC).
-These recommendations will ultimately be presented to the APO Policy Board in February.
+At the APO, TA applicants within the MPA have the opportunity to present on and answer questions pertaining to their proposed projects at the January APO Active Transportation Advisory Committee (ATAC) meeting.
+From there, members of the ATAC will make a recommendation on the prioritization of TA projects and the assignment of regional priority points to the Technical Advisory Committee (TAC).